Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 # Design questions
 * OnStatChange ComboModifierRecipe check, how?
 We don't have a generic function for all stat changes where we could check for combos
+* Recursion problem, when a condition event is triggered, there's a chance it will be triggered again by the same call.
+Disabling them fully is kinda uncool, since it makes some nice interactions impossible
 * Do something with Being not being accepted in Heal, etc
 * Single/X use condition modifiers, how?
 RemoveComponent can hold X stacks, lowering down to 0, then actual effect is triggered
 * Should CleanUp remove buffs/upgrades, ex. on kill.
 We would need to record the amount, or store it in a different way